 - 21. Screen utility equipment in public rights of way with high quality cladding or public art. - 22.
-Provide dark to light or light to dark contrast between characters and their background on wayfinding signage, to optimize legibility. - 23.
-Place plantings along sidewalks and other important pedestrian connections at regular intervals and incorporate low lying plants such as flowers, shrubs, or bushes. - 24.
-Maintain a strong street presence and avoid driveway interruptions for pedestrians traveling on sidewalks by providing vehicular access at the rear of buildings. - 25.
+Place plantings along sidewalks and other important pedestrian connections at regular intervals and incorporate low lying plants such as flowers, shrubs, or bushes. - 23.
+Maintain a strong street presence and avoid driveway interruptions for pedestrians traveling on sidewalks by providing vehicular access at the rear of buildings. - 24.
 Minimize widths of vehicular travel lanes within rights-of-way, while ensuring sufficient access for emergency vehicles.